Generative Networks for Text and Impact Optimization

 Supported by multilingual and highly scalable knowledge graph technology, the envisioned approach will be applicable across numerous domains and regions.
 To demonstrate its versatility, two distinct domains have been chosen.
 The first use case targets the marketing domain.
 It will experiment with new methods for communication experts to maximize the impact of data-driven publishing.
 The second use case targets the news media sector, automatically correcting and classifying noisy output from Optical Character Recognition (OCR) systems – using topics extracted from the public debate on other micro-blogging sites to obtain the required context information.

 Cross-Domain Exploitation Potential

-The two use cases allow GENTIO to investigate the production as well as the analysis of digital content, driven by leading use case partners in their respective fields – Ketchum Publico as the Austrian representative of a global communications consultancy versus the OBSERVER as an established Austrian media intelligence SME with a history of more than 100 years.
-As part of the exploitation planning in the second half of the project, GENTIO will clearly define the potential of using its deep learning approach in a variety of other domains including broadcasting (semantic search for video retrieval), retailing and consumer brands (reputation management), telecommunications (helpdesk and support), consulting and auditing (legal text annotation and evaluation) and mobility (crowd-based feedback systems for autonomous driving applications).
+The two use cases allow GENTIO to investigate the production as well as the analysis of digital content, driven by leading use case partners in their respective fields – Ketchum Publico as the Austrian representative of a global communications consultancy and OBSERVER as an established Austrian media intelligence SME with a history of more than 100 years.
+As part of the exploitation planning in the second half of the project, GENTIO will clearly define the potential of using its deep learning approach in a variety of other domains including broadcasting (semantic search for video retrieval), retailing and consumer brands (reputation management), telecommunications (helpdesk and support), consulting and auditing (legal text annotation and evaluation), and mobility (crowd-based feedback systems for autonomous driving applications).